Matt Brewing Company: History

 The brewery, later renamed Matt Brewing Company, became popular throughout the Northeast based on Utica Club and its current flagship beer, Saranac.
 The company is in its fourth generation of family ownership and is led by Nick Matt (chairman and CEO) and Fred Matt (president).
-The brewery is served by the New York, Susquehanna and Western Railway (NYS&W) from their line next to the brewery which runs down the middle of Schuyler Street.
+The brewery is served by the New York, Susquehanna and Western Railway line next running down the middle of Schuyler Street.